Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 </ol>

 ## 4. Differences from SDL standard specification
-The specification for the switching communication paths is not explicitly defined in the SDLC Official document.
+The specification for the switching communication paths is not explicitly defined in the SDLC Official documents.
 Therefore, the contents described in Table1 above differ from the existing SDL standard specification.

 ## 5. Implementation Methods